TheRealMkadmi/sticker_packer/readme.md

 Who doesn't love stickers?
 This is a simple sticker packer that takes a directory of images and packs them into a single pdf file.

 ## Why?
 Printing stickers is expensive.
 This is a simple way to minimize the cost of printing stickers.
+This would benefit greatly from a rewrite in a more performant language, but it works for now.

 ## How to use
 1. Clone the repository